borrrden/SymbolFinder/README.md

 # Symbol File Format
 One symbol per line to search for, the format is as follows.
 Note that symbol_name is the fully namespace qualified name of the symbol (e.g. not Database, but Couchbase.Lite.Database)

-c:<symbol_name> searches for a class with the given name (c: prefix is optional) p:<symbol_name> searches for a property on a given class with the given name m:<symbol_name>(type1, type2, ...) searchfor for a method on a given class with the given name and argument types (types do not need to be the fully qualified name)
+- c:<symbol_name> searches for a class with the given name (c: prefix is optional)<br />
+- p:<symbol_name> searches for a property on a given class with the given name<br />
+- m:<symbol_name>(type1, type2, ...) searchfor for a method on a given class with the given name and argument types (types do not need to be the fully qualified name)